 José and his wife have a blended family of two sons and three daughters.
 The Muñoz’s serve their community through their church and community groups in their free time.

 Sign of getting old.

-Mia brings with her seven-and-a-half years of experience as a digital communications specialist, including leading social media and online campaign efforts for the United Food and Commercial Workers International Union.
-Her work focused on servicing hardworking union members by creating a platform for their stories and amplifying their voices to help them build better lives and gain agency, as well as educating the masses about the union difference and Labor’s impact on social justice issues.
+Prior to her time at IEL, Mia worked to support digital communications for almost 8 years at the United Food and Commercial Workers International Union.
+Her experience there included leading social media and online campaign efforts focused on servicing hardworking union members by creating a platform for their stories and amplifying their voices to help them build better lives and gain agency, as well as educating the masses about the union difference and Labor’s impact on social justice issues.

 Christa Rowland believes in the power of uniting communities to create a brighter future for all children.
 Before joining the IEL team, Christa was the Director of Community Impact at the United Way of Treasure Valley in Boise, Idaho.
 She helped grow the system of Community Schools in Idaho, founded the Idaho Community School Learning Network, and co-founded the Idaho Coalition for Community Schools.

 Christa began her career as a Music Educator, teaching hundreds of students the joy of creating music.
 She has a Masters Degree in Public Administration, a Graduate Certificate in Nonprofit Administration, and Bachelors Degrees in Music Education and Violin Performance.

 Liz Thacker joins IEL as the Community Connections Manager.
 She is no stranger though to IEL having contracted with IEL for nearly four years to support the operations of our Coordinators Network.
 She brings over 10 years of experience working as a Coordinator with three different Community Schools.
 In her last role, she did partner onboarding and development helping transform the high school experience through career themed academies.